PinewoodPip/epip/docs/patchnotes.md

 ---

 ### [Vanity](Features/Vanity.md)
-- If the [extender fork](extender.md) is installed, transmogs & dyeing is much faster and doesn't cause a flickering effect anymore!
+- Transmogs & dyeing is much faster and doesn't cause a flickering effect anymore!
     - Additionally, dyes are applied immediately when changing the sliders, acting as a "live-preview"

 ![Dye live-preview showcase](Features/img/vanity/live_preview_and_anim_swaps.gif)